darkerz7/CSGO-Plugins/EntWatch_DZ/ReadME.txt

 *Spawn Item	- Responsible for the possibility for admins to spawn an item *Transfer	- Responsible for transfer items to admins *Use Priority	- Responsible for the use of items regardless of the crowd or camera position.
+*Offline Eban	- Responsible for Eban a disconnected player

 Commands and CVARs for modules:
 %Main